-Continually seek public acquisition of additional areas for nature preserves and passive open spaces to expand the opportunities for conservation and increase public appreciation of natural habitats within the community.
+Continually seek public acquisition of additional areas for nature preserves and passive open spaces to expand the opportunities for

 Evaluation Measure #1: Number of grant applications applied for annually.

 Evaluation Measure #2: Town participation/interaction with governmental and other not-for-profit organizations to improve and preserve environmental lands.